YesterMester/yestermester.github.io/README.md

-This is YesterMesters Repo for bypassing work and school. some schools block github so I got a free subdomain fro Freedns.afraid.org!
+This is YesterMesters Repo for bypassing work and school. some schools block github so I got a free subdomain from Freedns.afraid.org!